 Triumph motorcycles are very popular with vintage motorcycle enthusiasts.
 Read our Guide to Classic Bikes to find out more.

 There is no doubt you are or will be proud of your Triumph motorcycle.
-We call upon seven leading insurance underwriters and their wide range of Triumph motorcycle insurance services to get our best deal for you and your Triumph motorcycle.
+We call upon our leading insurance underwriters and their wide range of Triumph motorcycle insurance services to get our best deal for you and your Triumph motorcycle.

 We also know that second-hand Triumph motorcycles are in demand.
 Therefore, we can use our extensive knowledge of 85 years experience to find our most competitive Triumph motorcycle insurance quote for whatever second-hand Triumph model you own.

 Triumph's UK Website – Triumph’s website is loaded, as you’d expect, with everything geared to living in the pleasant world and times of Triumph ownership.